jwickowski/codepruner.com/src/codepruner.com/content/english/post/devops/how-to-fix-docker-desktop-access-denied-on-windows.md

 ---
-title: "How to fix \"Docker Desktop - Access denied\" - How to add user to \"docker-users\" group on widows"
-author: "Jerzy Wickowski"
+author: Jerzy Wickowski
+categories:
+  - devops
+date: 2021-04-07T02:40:58.000Z
+draft: true
 images:
-  - "images/blog/red-sharp-pruner.jpg"
+  - images/blog/red-sharp-pruner.jpg
-url: "posts/devops/how-to-fix-docker-desktop-access-denied-on-windows"
-date: 2021-04-07T03:40:58+01:00
-draft: true
-tags: ["docker"]
+tags:
-categories: ["devops"]
+  - docker
+title: >-
+  How to fix "Docker Desktop - Access denied" - How to add user to "docker-users" group on widows
-type: "regular"
+type: regular
+url: posts/devops/how-to-fix-docker-desktop-access-denied-on-windows
 ---

 How to fix that error: